rpep/rpep.github.io/content/posts/alpine-python-antipattern.md

 ---
-title: "Why using Alpine Docker images and Python is likely an antipattern for your project (right now)"
+title: "Why using Alpine Docker images and Python is probably bad for your project (right now)"
 date: 2022-12-06T17:30:00+01:00
 draft: false
 featured_image: '/images/alpine-logo.png'